pierre-rouleau/pel/doc/pel-manual.rst

 customization buffer and come back where you were.
 And to activate your changes then run ``pel-init`` by issuing the ``M-x pel-init`` command.

-See the `User Option Customization`_ PDF document for more details.
+See the `User Option Customization`_ *semi-quick* sheet for key bindings and the section titled `Activate PEL Features - Customize PEL`_ for relevant information.

 PEL Counting Support
 --------------------